leon4rd/test/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## I thought about going on an all-almond diet.
+But that's just nuts.